NancyZxll/temperate-phage-active-prophage-detection/README.md

 Before use, need to download (and install) the dependencies below on your computer:

 * database: phage protein database, bacterial nucleotide database
-* tools: blast, glimmer
+* tools: blast, glimmer, python2
 #### Running instructions
 1. All scripts needed are in:
 temperate_phage_detection.zip
 2. Test files are in:
 temperate_phage_detection.testfiles.zip
 3. Unzip the above two .zip files to your destionation path.
-4. In temperate_phage_detection/find_prophage.pl, change line 22 to your destination folder: our $program_path = “your destination folder";
-5. In temperate_phage_detection/prophage_grep.pl, change “/data/zhaisx” to your destination folders which include makeblastdb and blastn.
-6. Under the folder of temperate_phage_detection, running: perl find_prophage.pl your_destination_folder/temperate_phage_detection.testfiles/trimmomatic_1P.fastq  your_destination_folder/temperate_phage_detection.testfiles/trimmomatic_2P.fastq your_destination_folder/temperate_phage_detection.testfiles/SRR3313318_scaffolds.fa sample_ID sample_species
+4. Change the configurations in the main.pl, including input file paths, database paths, and program paths.
+5. Run perl main.pl under the folder which all the scripts in (the default folder is temperate_phage_detection).